If you’ve come to this article expecting exogenous ketones to magically make you lose fat, now is a good time to get that idea out of your head.

 Note: You have to remember that weight loss is not the same as fat loss; in fact, the two are vastly different in terms of health and longevity.

 When your body is severely deprived of energy (calories), it resorts to breaking down both fat and lean tissue (such as skeletal muscle) to generate fuel.
-Intuitively, the goal of a ketogenic diet is to increase body fat breakdown so it can be burned as fuel, but when you greatly restrict your calorie intake, you significantly increase lean tissue breakdown as well.
+The goal of a ketogenic diet is to increase body fat breakdown so it can be burned as fuel.
+However, when you greatly restrict your calorie intake, you significantly increase lean tissue breakdown as well.

 Remember, measuring your body composition (body fat percentage) is a far more accurate assessment of your general health than simply weighing yourself.